 The last stage of the cycle involves active experimentation.
 At this stage, learners apply their new ideas to the world around them.
 This allows them to see if there are any changes in the next occurrence of the experience.

-As such, this stage offers an opportunity for learners to test out their new ideas and lessons gathered from the experience.
+This stage offers an opportunity for learners to test out their new ideas and the lessons gathered from the experience.
 By actively experimenting with different concepts, individuals can learn how to associate what they have experienced with new ideas and innovations.

 This experimentation results in new concrete experiences that effectively trigger the beginning of the next cycle.
 After all, life effectively amounts to a series of interlinked experiences.